transposit-connectors/slack_slash_command_dialog/README.md

 `create_record`: Creates an airtable record of the helpdesk ticket.

-`get_email`: Returns the email address of a slack user.

 `get_records`: Returns a list of airtable records to get the id.

 `open_dialog`: The Slack API call to open the helpdesk dialog.